 This inspection is to make sure your vehicle is operating safely.
 It includes checks to the headlights, accessory lights, directional signals, foot brake, parking brake, steering and windshield wipers.

-- Vehicles 35 years old, or older
+- Vehicles 35 years old, or older, do not need a safety inspection.

 On-Board Diagnostic (OBD) Emissions Inspection

 North Carolina is fighting ozone-forming emissions from gasoline-operated cars and light duty trucks.
-Inspections are conducted using the vehicle’s On-Board Diagnostic (OBD) system, computerized equipment installed on all new vehicles since 1996.
+Inspections are conducted using the vehicle’s on-board diagnostic (OBD) system, computerized equipment installed on all new vehicles since 1996.
 If you live in one of these counties list you are required to have an emissions inspection.

 - Model 1995 vehicles, or older